 The Occupational Safety and Health Administration (OSHA) has established a set of guidelines and requirements called the Hazard Communication Standards (HCS) that relate to the identification of hazardous chemicals, the health and safety risks those hazardous materials pose, and the appropriate safety precautions that lower the risk of illness and injury when handling those chemicals.

-According to the Hazard Communication Standard (HCS) (29 CFR 1910.1200) 2012, the chemical manufacturer, distributor, or importer must give downstream users Safety Data Sheets (SDSs), also known as Material Safety Data Sheets (MSDSs), for each hazardous chemical in order to inform them of the hazards.
-The SDS and MSDS both include virtually the same information, but today the SDSs must be presented in a standardized, user-friendly, 16-section format.
-This guideline helps workers who handle dangerous chemicals become accustomed to the format and comprehend the SDSs' contents.
+As per the Hazard Communication Standard (HCS) (29 CFR 1910.1200) 2012, chemical manufacturers, distributors, and importers are obligated to provide downstream users with Safety Data Sheets (SDSs), also known as Material Safety Data Sheets (MSDSs), for each hazardous chemical.
+These SDSs inform users about the potential hazards associated with the chemicals.
+SDSs are presented in a standardized, user-friendly, 16-section format, enabling workers to familiarize themselves with the structure and comprehend the information provided.

-The SDS contains details on each chemical, including its physical, health, and environmental dangers.
-It also lists protective measures and safety instructions for handling, storing, and transporting the chemical.
+The SDS contains detailed information about each chemical, including its physical, health, and environmental hazards.
+It also includes guidelines and safety instructions for handling, storing, and transporting the chemical safely.

-1-Chemical manufacturers and importers are responsible for providing information about the identities and hazards of chemicals they produce or import.
+1. Chemical manufacturers and importers are responsible for providing information about the identities and hazards of the chemicals they produce or import.

-2-All employers with hazardous chemicals in their workplaces are required to have a hazard communication program and provide information to employees about their hazards and associated protective measures.
+2. All employers with hazardous chemicals in their workplaces must have a hazard communication program and provide information to employees about the hazards associated with those chemicals, along with the necessary protective measures.

 The key focus areas of HCS include: